Supermagnum/morserino32-trainer/readme.md

 * Support for pipewire:
 https://www.pipewire.org/
 Opera Web browser is compatible with pipewire.
-* Suggestions for implementation of the functions: https://github.com/Supermagnum/morserino32-trainer/tree/main/todo
+* Programming suggestions for implementation of the functions: https://github.com/Supermagnum/morserino32-trainer/tree/main/todo

 Written with help of TABNINES AI,- because I have a neurological condition that makes it impossible for me to understand programming.